What the Retreat Involves

 You are invited to form a group with friends, neighbours, parishioners

-and both share how things have gone and go over different ways of
+and both share how things have gone in your prayer this week.
+We

-praying each week of Lent.
-If you want to organise a group you
+introduced each week of Lent.
+If you want to organise a group we

-don't have to be an expert in prayer; we provide helpful written
+don't have to be an expert in prayer.

 Would you like to Lead a Group?

-to lead people in different methods of prayer such as Lectio
+understand different methods of prayer such as Lectio Divina,

 Location: You will need to find a suitable location for